 For a bit of recent information, see the 2012–2013 Annual Report.

-Over the years, a pattern developed of transferring the lion’s share of the earnings from the fund administered by the Foundation to the UUA for support of ministerial education.
-The all-volunteer board simply did not have the time to independently evaluate and select candidates for grants from the Foundation’s funds.
+Over the years a pattern developed of transferring the lion’s share of the earnings from the fund administered by the Foundation to the UUA for support of ministerial education.
+The all-volunteer board simply did not have the time, expertise, or resources to independently evaluate and select candidates for grants from the Foundation’s funds.

-The proposed Endowment Agreement with the UUA was adopted by the foundation’s Board of Trustees at its meeting on May 3, 1988, and was formally signed by the Foundation and the UUA on January 27, 1989.
+The proposed Endowment Agreement with the UUA was adopted by the Foundation’s Board of Trustees at its meeting on May 3, 1988, and was formally signed by the Foundation and the UUA on January 27, 1989.

-Since that time, the endowment income allocated by the Foundation has been used to support scholarships and programs for students preparing for the Unitarian Universalist ministry at UU affiliated seminaries, and at other seminaries with significant UU enrollment.
+Since that time, the endowment income allocated by the Foundation has been used to support scholarships and programs for students preparing for the Unitarian Universalist ministry at UU-affiliated seminaries and at other seminaries with significant UU enrollment.

 Please direct any comments, questions, or corrections to .